Broken Stairs at an Apartment Complex: Who is Legally Liable? | Staver Accident Injury Lawyers, P.C

 CATEGORY: Personal Injury, Premises Liability

-Reach out to our experienced Chicago premises liability lawyers at Staver Accident Injury Lawyers, P.C. if you happen to fall or trip as a result of broken stairs in your apartment complex.
-We can educate you on your legal rights.
-Call us at (312) 236-2900 or fill out our online contact form today.
+If you were hurt due to unsafe stairs, contact our Chicago premises liability lawyers at Staver Accident Injury Lawyers, P.C..
+We can help you understand your legal rights and seek the compensation you deserve.
+Call us at (312) 236-2900 or fill out our online contact form today for a free consultation.

 How Apartment Complexes Can Keep Stairs Safe

-• Install proper lighting so tenants and guests can clearly see when they are walking up and down the stairs.
+• **Install proper lighting** so tenants and guests can clearly see stairways.

-• Replace any torn or bulging carpet or any other material that’s covering the stairs.
+• **Repair or replace torn carpet** or bulging materials covering the stairs.

 Why Consult a Premises Liability Lawyer?

-• The landlord and/or property management company had a duty of care toward you.
+• The **landlord had a duty of care** toward you.

-• You sustained injuries for which you can be compensated.
+• You **suffered damages** for which you can be compensated.

 Contact Staver Accident Injury Lawyers, P.C.